Tenyne-Internship-Projects/team-bravo-profile-card-app/README.md

 ## Expanding the ESLint configuration

-If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
-Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.
+For production applications, it is recommended to use TypeScript with type-aware lint rules enabled.
+Refer to the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for guidance on integrating TypeScript and [`typescript-eslint`](https://typescript-eslint.io).

-# 🧑‍💼 KConnect Profile Card (Frontend)

-This is the **frontend** portion of the KConnect Profile Card web app built with **React.js** and **Tailwind CSS**.
-It allows users to register, view, and edit their profile with real-time animations and clean UI design.

 ---

-## ✨ Features

-- ✅ Animated profile card with Framer Motion
-- ✅ Register new profile with image upload
-- ✅ Edit profile and preview instantly
-- ✅ Display skills and tools using styled tags
-- ✅ Responsive and mobile-friendly UI
-- ✅ Uses Context API for global state management
+# KConnect Profile Card (Frontend)

+This is the **frontend** implementation of the KConnect Profile Card application, built using **React.js** and **Tailwind CSS**.
+The platform allows users to register, manage, and showcase their professional profiles in a sleek and responsive interface.

 ---

+## Features

+- Animated profile card using Framer Motion
+- Profile registration with image upload support
+- Edit and preview profile details in real-time
+- Styled display of skills and tools as tags
+- Mobile-friendly and responsive layout
+- Context API for centralized state management

+---

-## 🛠 Tech Stack
+## Technology Stack

 - React.js
 - Tailwind CSS